UloakuObi/frontend-quizzical/README.md

 # **Frontend Mentor - Frontend quiz app solution**

-This is a solution to the (Frontend quiz app challenge on Frontend Mentor)[https://www.frontendmentor.io/challenges/frontend-quiz-app-BE7xkzXQnU].
+This is a solution to the [Frontend quiz app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/frontend-quiz-app-BE7xkzXQnU).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Overview